The event log

 Local inspection, no telemetry required

-canonic status and canonic report read the log directly: counts, error-code distribution, latency percentiles, bytes scanned, freshness and guardrail-hit coverage, and the onboarding funnel (setup started → connection added → bootstrap completed → first answer served → first curated review completed).
-None of this requires telemetry to be enabled; the log is not a black box on day one.
+canonic status and canonic audit read the log directly: counts, error-code distribution, latency percentiles, bytes scanned, freshness and guardrail-hit coverage, the onboarding funnel (setup started → connection added → bootstrap completed → first answer served → first curated review completed), trust-tier calibration, and correction recurrence.
+None of this requires telemetry to be enabled.
+The log is not a black box on day one.

 Opt-in telemetry